 Frequently Asked Questions

 Counting bears are suggested for ages 3+.
-Just like our toddler toy list, these supplies are open-ended and will be used for years.
+Like our toddler toy list, these supplies are open-ended and will be used for years.
 We also have a great collection of supplies for hands-on learning at home that will help keep things simple.
 The counting bears come in a variety of styles below.
-For my toddler, I pick out the largest bears to offer him to play with and put the smaller bears away.
+For my toddler, I pick out the most prominent bears to offer him to play with and put the more miniature bears away.
 Again, these bears are made for ages 3+.

 Green and red are traditional favorites.
 I also like to include blue and white to lighten a winter scene.